Russia sympathisers vent anger at Ukraine Odessa deaths

 The defence ministry also reported "serious fighting" on Friday night in Andreevka, some 6km (4 miles) west of rebel-held Sloviansk, with two Ukrainian soldiers killed.

-Ten separatists died in Andreevka, a spokeswoman for the pro-Russian force in Sloviansk said.'Without conditions'
+Ten separatists died in Andreevka, a spokeswoman for the pro-Russian force in Sloviansk said.

 The seven international military observers, whose release emerged early on Saturday, were captured a week ago and held in Sloviansk.